Validator Class

 var isValidStr = validator.nonEmpty()

 Also, each method has an optional error callback method.
-This will be called in case on non-valid String
+This will be called in case on non-valid `String`.
+For example:

 var myNumber = "1234567"